 The tool is still in development so if you would like to use it, please contact a member of the locations team before doing so: 020 7613 7683 / firstname.lastname@example.org

 The time required to process your application varies depending on:

 - Whether you need parking suspensions

 - A minimum of three days for small crews

 - A minimum of 10 days for large crews and complex shoots

 Charges, restrictions and parking arrangements vary between the 33 London boroughs.
-Complete the form below to access:
+Download the documents below for comprehensive information on:

 You can also contact the relevant Borough Film Service for a breakdown of charges.